Link Prediction with Relational Hypergraphs: Introduction

-\looseness=-1 \textbf{Approach.} We first investigate the expressive power of existing graph neural networks proposed for relational hypergraphs --- such as G-MPNNs~\citep{yadati2020gmpnn} and RD-MPNNs~\citep{zhou2023rdmpnn} --- to rigorously identify their limitations.
+\textbf{Approach.} We first investigate the expressive power of existing graph neural networks proposed for relational hypergraphs --- such as G-MPNNs~\citep{yadati2020gmpnn} and RD-MPNNs~\citep{zhou2023rdmpnn} --- to rigorously identify their limitations.
 This is achieved by studying the framework of \emph{hypergraph relational message passing neural networks} ($\hrmpnns$) which subsumes these architectures.
 To address the limitations of $\hrmpnns$, we introduce \emph{hypergraph conditional message passing neural networks} ($\hcmpnns$) as a framework for inductive link prediction inspired by the conditional message passing paradigm studied for knowledge graphs \citep{zhu2022neural, huang2023theory}.
 We conduct a systematic expressiveness study showing that $\hcmpnns$ can compute richer properties of nodes --- dependent on $k$ other nodes --- when compared to $\hrmpnns$.

-Specifically, our study for expressive power answers the following questions: \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=0pt,leftmargin=*] \item \emph{Which nodes can be distinguished by an architecture?} To answer this question, we generalize existing results given for graph neural networks on knowledge graphs~\citep{barcelo2022wlgorelational,huang2023theory} using Weisfeler-Leman algorithms designated for relational hypergraphs. \item \emph{What properties of nodes can be uniformly expressed by an architecture?} To answer this question, we investigate logical expressiveness which situates the class of node properties that can be expressed by an architecture within an appropriate logical fragment. \end{enumerate}
+Specifically, our study for expressive power answers the following questions: \begin{enumerate} \item \emph{Which nodes can be distinguished by an architecture?} To answer this question, we generalize existing results given for graph neural networks on knowledge graphs~\citep{barcelo2022wlgorelational,huang2023theory} using Weisfeler-Leman algorithms designated for relational hypergraphs. \item \emph{What properties of nodes can be uniformly expressed by an architecture?} To answer this question, we investigate logical expressiveness which situates the class of node properties that can be expressed by an architecture within an appropriate logical fragment. \end{enumerate}